-When you first enter Chora, you go to the Brougos area, with the Old Market that offers a variety of shops and restaurants.
+You can explore the Brougos area, with the Old Market that offers a variety of shops and restaurants.

 Other places to check out are the Ursulines School and Merchant Academy, Protodikiou Square, Jazz & Blues Bar, Pocket Gallery, and Sanudo’s Tower.

 The town is located within walking distance from Agios Georgios, which is surrouned by numerous beach bars, cafes, and mini-marts, as well as sunbeds, to rent for a comfortable day on the sand.

 Naxos Town is ideal for anyone who travels without a car, doesn’t intend to hire a car.
 Not only is the town full of sights and amenities that can be easily accessed by foot or public transport.
 Make sure to check timetables though, as routes to more remote locations can be infrequent.